The Centrality of Repeating Words in A Course in Miracles

 We have come a long way from the simplistic denigrating of words as “symbols of symbols” that in our great advancement we should be above.
 In its place, we have discovered an entire edifice in the Course around the repeating of its words.
 We have discovered remarkably extensive, intricate, and practical counsel on how and when to repeat its words, all of it carefully designed to serve the larger philosophical why—because by doing so we claim the gift within the words.
 In light of the sheer size of this edifice, it is impossible to somehow imagine that Jesus didn’t mean it.
 Indeed, the truth lies on the other end of the spectrum.
 Repeating its words is quite simply the Course’s primary technology for bringing us home.

 So why are we all so silent on this topic?
 I was planning on characterizing this subject as an unexplored frontier.
-Yet my wife Nicola had a more apt metaphor: the elephant in the room.
+Yet there is a more apt metaphor: the elephant in the room.
 Think about it.
 Most of us have gone through the Workbook, perhaps many times.
 That means we have probably read virtually every word I have quoted here.
 Why aren’t we talking about all this?
 Why aren’t we talking about why we aren’t talking about it?
 It’s as if there is a collective unspoken agreement to just let this topic be quietly ignored.
 And yet what we are ignoring is right in front of our eyes and is massive—the size of an elephant.

 My suggestion is that we face this topic and just admit that Jesus must know what he’s doing here.
 This is his course.
 If he gave us incredibly detailed instructions for how to claim the benefit of his teaching, surely we are wise to follow them.
 Isn’t it rather odd that we think we know better how we can learn his course?
 Isn’t that the classic ploy of the naïve and resistant student?
 Maybe it’s time to relax our resistance, roll up our sleeves, and get down to work.
 Maybe it’s time to really utilize the technology that he has so carefully and masterfully provided us.
 Maybe it’s time to actually claim the gift that his words contain for us.
-As he says, “Practice in earnest, and the gift is yours” (164.9:5).
+As he says, “Practice in earnest and the gift is yours” (164.9:4).